 In terms of features, we are a bit disappointed that the Casio CTK 2400 doesn’t offer touch sensitivity which is complicated if you want to learn piano the proper way.
-If you’re looking forward to mainly use the MIDI sequence, then it would be an undeniable choice ahead of many other expensive keyboards.
+However, if you’re looking forward to mainly use the Casio CTK 2400 MIDI sequence, then it would be an undeniable choice ahead of many other expensive keyboards.

 “The great thing with this device is that it has a USB MIDI connectivity, which is pretty unique for an electronic keyboard category.”